aeternity/protocol/channels/OFF-CHAIN.md

 # Off-chain

 Each party keeps a state tree specific for the channel.
-It consists of all the channel data: accounts, contracts and etc. and has the same structure as the on-chain state tree.
+It represents the channel state at a certain point of time.
+It consists of all the channel data: accounts and contracts.
+Since it has the same structure as the on-chain state tree, names and oracles are empty as those are not allowed off-chain.
+The channels' subtree is empty as well, as it is reserved for future use.
 Off-chain transactions update this channel auxiliary tree.

 It is a responsibility of the parties to keep this locally.
-Solo closing transactions provide a proof of inclusion for it instead of posting the whole tree.
+This is the safety guarantee in a case of a dispute: solo closing path requires a proof of inclusion for subtree instead of posting the whole tree.
+Being able to provide this proof of inclusion allows the participant to dispute a malicious close by the other party or for basing a forced progress.

-Each off-chain update consists of updates being applied on top of channel state tree and an integer value `round` representing when it happened.
+Each off-chain update consists of updates being applied on top of channel state tree as well with an integer value `round` representing when it happened.
 Since `round` must always be bumped, provided two off-chain transactions we can reason which was performed earlier than the other.

 ## Messages